Header

 aps

 At APS, our teams work year-round with public safety partners, first responders and wildfire experts in our communities to prevent, reduce and respond to wildfires.
-As part of our efforts, we’re reducing the risk of wildfires by:
+As part of our efforts, we’re reducing the risk of wildfires from our equipment by:

-• maintaining more than 38,000 miles of power lines to clear overgrown vegetation
+- maintaining more than 38,000 miles of power lines and managing vegetation

-• creating defensible space by removing vegetation around poles and substations
+- creating defensible space by removing vegetation around equipment, poles and substations

 The decision to call a Public Safety Power Shutoff is based on several factors that impact the potential for fire and how fast a fire might grow in the area, such as: